 Type: Avenues Internship

 New England Equine Medical & Surgical Center is a private referral hospital located near the seacoast in Dover, New Hampshire.
 Our hospital provides 24 hour emergency and referral services exclusively for equine patients, clients, and referring veterinarians throughout New England.
-Mentorship is provided by boarded specialists in surgery and ophthalmology as well as seasoned ambulatory practitioners.
+Mentorship is provided by specialists in internal medicine, surgery and ophthalmology as well as seasoned ambulatory practitioners.
 This internship is an opportunity for an intense year of clinical experience in both a hospital and ambulatory setting.

 NEEMSC is housed in a 34,000 square-foot facility that includes several barns (including a separate isolation facility), two full surgical suites, a medical exam room (ophthalmology, cardiology, ultrasonography, and endoscopy), a neonatal intensive care unit, digital radiography suite, imaging center, full service laboratory, and a large general exam and treatment room.
 The imaging center houses nuclear scintigraphy, CT, and MRI for cases requiring advanced imaging techniques for comprehensive lameness and neurologic evaluations.
 NEEMSC is equipped with a jog strip for lameness evaluations as well as a covered round pen for evaluations on soft footing.
-We offer the services of several internal medicine specialists, an acupuncturist, several farriers, clinical pathologists, a cardiologist, and radiologists on a consultant basis.
+We offer the services of an acupuncturist, several farriers, clinical pathologists, a cardiologist, and radiologists on a consultant basis.
 Our field services division provides comprehensive ambulatory services to farms in the region on a routine and emergent basis.
 We currently have two fully equipped trucks with portable digital radiography, ultrasound, a Terafloat (powerfloat), shockwave and video endoscopy/gastroscopy.

 The internship program provides comprehensive training in equine medicine, surgery, emergency/critical care, ophthalmology, advanced imaging, and sports medicine.
 Individuals receive mentorship from experienced clinicians, each with expertise in different areas of equine medicine, surgery, lameness, and ophthalmology.
-Due to our teamwork approach, interns also interact extensively with our experienced and dedicated staff of technicians, barn attendants, and consultants.
+Due to our teamwork approach, interns also interact extensively with our experienced and dedicated staff of technicians, assistants, barn attendants, and consultants.
 The internship is an intensive “hands-on” oriented program with primary clinicians providing support and guidance as needed to allow the development and sharpening of clinical knowledge, skills, and client communication.
 As knowledge and experience increases so does independence, and we expect our interns to rapidly transition to working independently under the guidance of senior clinicians.

 NEEMSC has 3 intern positions available yearly.
 This is a rotating internship, and interns are expected to assist with outpatient appointments, emergencies, elective surgeries, and care and treatment of hospitalized patients.
 Interns are also on a rotating schedule for on-call emergency responsibilities (both field and hospital) with a clinician and surgeon as backup.
 Time-off is divided amongst interns.
 A typical day at NEEMSC may include several lameness appointments, medical evaluations, and elective and/or emergency surgeries as well as CT or MRI evaluations under general anesthesia.
 Dr. Alison Clode, a board-certified ophthalmologist, sees cases and performs various surgical procedures (elective and emergent) 2-3 days per week.
 Our horse population is diverse and includes sport horses, race horses (primarily Standardbred), and backyard pasture pets.